dataseyo/dataseyo/README.md

 Hi, I'm a philosopher of physics turned software engineer.
 I'm currently a Software Engineer at Lockheed working primarily with React, Python, and C++.

 I also do physics communication, and am currently working on a introductory statistical mechanics series—using python libraries like manim and matplotlib for animations and simulation.
+For example:

 https://github.com/dataseyo/dataseyo/assets/70245212/a3814011-38e2-40c4-841d-5564e02307df